OndiekiErnest/ChatApp/README.md

 # ChatApp
 Using python sockets to send texts and files through a central server.
-It comes with a nice interactive GUI for the client and fast transfer speeds.
+It comes with a nice interactive GUI for the client.
-All of that using standard python libraries.